-One of my teachers, Ellis Amdur, characterizes the atmosphere of a good traditional dojo as a weave of relaxed camaraderie with serious, purposeful training.
+One of my teachers, Ellis Amdur, has characterized the atmosphere of a good traditional dojo as a weave of relaxed camaraderie and serious, purposeful training.

 Some say that if training isn’t fun, most people won’t train.
 They probably have a point.

-Most would argue that training with loaded weapons, on a live range, is not and should not be “playful.”
-That attitude just doesn’t properly describe the way we should be when working with guns.
-There must always be the looming awareness that things are more “serious” there – first because we are operating tools that could cause death or serious injury, and second, because the implication of their use is preparation for a life-and-death encounter.
+Most would argue that training with loaded weapons, on a live range, is not and should not ever be “playful.”
+The attitude just doesn’t properly describe the way we should be when working with guns.
+There must always be a looming awareness that here, things are more “serious” – first because we are operating tools that could cause death or serious injury, even if a critical mistake is made, and second, because the implication of their use is in preparation for life-and-death encounters.

 Shouldn’t the Dojo, then, be approached with the spirit of the Range?

-And play can be counter-productive to developing the proper mental switch needed in defensive or tactical encounters.
-After all, these are skills with which we will be protecting lives – our own and those of others.
-We will be using levels of force ranging from simple restraint to that capable of causing horrendous injury and death, and in our society there are moral and legal stipulations for both ends of the spectrum.
-The practice of some element of mindset is then inculcated during training.
+And wouldn’t play be counter-productive to developing the proper mental switch needed for defensive or tactical encounters?
+After all, these are skills with which we protect lives – our own and those of others.
+We will be using levels of force ranging from simple restraint to that capable of causing horrendous injury and death, and in our society there are moral and legal stipulations at both ends of the spectrum.

-When the mind isn’t anchored with intent and imperturbability, and in daily life a sudden shift from familiarity to intense and violent unfamiliarity comes, the result can be fear, reactivity, and grasping – “holding on too tight” in order to reign in that fear, which can serve only to worsen its effects.
-Taking proper training seriously mitigates against this.
+When the mind isn’t anchored with intent and imperturbability, and serious purpose – in daily life, when a sudden shift from easy familiarity to intense and violent unfamiliarity comes, the result can be fear, reactivity, and grasping – “holding on too tight” in order to reign in that fear, which can only worsen its effects.
+Proper training taken seriously mitigates against this.

-This does not mean that we should be walking around the Dojo or the Range all the time tense, always on guard, wired, our helmet cords ever tight.
+This does not mean that we should be walking around the Dojo or the Range all the time tense, always on guard, coiled wires, our helmet cords ever tight.

 Quite the opposite….

 It is a reminder to not lose ourselves in an atmosphere so relaxed that people screw around with dangerous weapons – edged and firearms, to include their training stand-ins.
-We gain much valid practice for handling weapons in the real world by handling training weapons as if they were real.
-Remember, many of the training deaths recorded each year in tactical training occur not in the training itself, but in the “between” times when people are mucking about, just going to or getting back from a meal break, or suddenly struck with a bright idea after the formal training has ended.
-And lesser injuries often occur when people were just “messing around.”
+We gain much valid practice for handling weapons out in the real world by handling training weapons as if they were real.
+Remember, too, many of the training deaths recorded each year in tactical training occur not in the training itself, but in the “between” times when people are mucking about, just going to or getting back from a meal break, or suddenly struck with a bright idea after formal training has ended.
+Lesser injuries often occur when people are just “messing around.”

 The same goes for dangerous techniques that bring us to the edge of damaged joints and ligaments.

 We…take a break.
-In this way we practice knowing when – and how – to flip the switch, when to go from playful jocularity and a relaxed awareness of what’s going on around us – our everyday mind – to purposeful intent when it’s appropriate to do so.
+In this way we can also practice knowing when – and how – to flip the switch.
+When to go from playful jocularity and a relaxed awareness of what’s going on around us – our everyday mind – to purposeful intent when it’s appropriate to do so.